-However, the texture and flavor will not be as good as varieties developed specifically as a vegetable.
-You'd be better off with the garden types for stocking your kitchen pantry.
+However, the texture and flavor of tubers from ornamental sweet potato vine will not be as good as varieties developed specifically as a vegetable.
+If you're looking for flavor, you'd be better off with the garden types for stocking your kitchen pantry.
 Also, if you sprayed the ornamental type with pesticides not labeled for vegetables, the tubers should not be used as a food.